Generative Modelling of L\'evy Area for High Order SDE Simulation: Conclusion and Open Directions

 \section{Conclusion and Open Directions}

 While stochastic analysis techniques are often used in generative deep learning, this article appears to be one of the first examples where deep learning methodology has provided meaningful results in an application to stochastic analysis.
 Indeed, we have demonstrated a proof of concept that the techniques used in L\'evyGAN have a place in the field of numerical solutions to SDEs.
 We remark here though, that careful consideration of the domain-specific analytical properties was required.
-In particular, regardless of the network size or architecture, L\'evyGAN in its initial form was an order of magnitude less accurate without the inclusion of both bridge-flipping and Pair-net.
+In particular, regardless of the network size or architecture, L\'evyGAN in its initial form was an order of magnitude less accurate without the inclusion of both bridge-flipping and Pair-net.\smallbreak

-One open direction for future research is a careful analysis of the conditions required on the fake L\'evy area in order to achieve optimal convergence rates for the MLMC scheme discussed in \cref{sec:sde_results}.
-More applications of fake L\'evy area may be found in the field of stochastic flows and accurate approximations to the level two rough path of Brownian motion.
+One open direction for future research is a careful analysis of the conditions required by the fake L\'evy area in order to achieve optimal convergence rates in multilevel Monte Carlo.
+For example, we expect that fake L\'evy area could be incorporated into antithetic MLMC schemes, such as \cite{iguchi2025antitheticmultilevelmethodselliptic}.

 An application of particular interest would be a GAN-based adaptive SDE solver.
 That is, a method that first generates a coarsely discretised path, before checking whether the step-size of the solver should be reduced.
 Such functionality is desirable for use in Neural SDEs \cite{Li2020, Kidger2021b, Kidger2021} and Logsig-RNN generators \cite{ni2021sig}, which are both powerful methods for modelling noisy time series data.
 In the context of L\'evy area generation, this would require the ability to generate L\'evy area and Brownian increments over two half intervals given the L\'evy area and Brownian increment over the larger interval.
 One approach would be to use the analytical characteristic function given in \cite{Geng2012} which provides the joint characteristic function evaluated at multiple time points.
-However, we expect the training time to be rather long, since the evaluation of the characteristic function involves solving a recursive system of matrix Ricatti equations in addition to a system of independent linear matrix ODEs of order one.
+However, we expect the training time to be rather long, since the evaluation of the characteristic function involves solving a recursive system of matrix Ricatti equations in addition to a system of independent linear matrix ODEs of order one.\smallbreak